oelarnes/spells/README.md

 ## spells

-- Uses [Polars](https://docs.pola.rs/) for high-performance, multi-threaded, chunked aggregations of large datasets
+- Uses [Polars](https://docs.pola.rs/) for high-performance, multi-threaded aggregations of large datasets
 - Uses Polars to power an expressive query language for specifying custom extensions and optimizing complex queries
 - Supports calculating the standard aggregations and measures out of the box with no arguments (ALSA, GIH WR, etc)
 - Caches aggregate DataFrames in the local file system automatically for instantaneous reproduction of previous analysis
 - Manages grouping and filtering by built-in and custom columns at the row level
 - Provides over 50 explicitly specified, enumerated, documented custom column definitions
-- Supports "Deck Color Data" aggregations out of the box.
+- Supports "Deck Color Data" aggregations with built-in column definitions.
 - Provides a CLI tool `spells [add|refresh|clean|remove|info] [SET]` to download and manage external files
 - Downloads and manages public datasets from 17Lands
 - Downloads and models booster configuration and card data from [MTGJSON](https://mtgjson.com/)
 - Is fully typed, linted, and statically analyzed for support of advanced IDE features
 - Provides optional enums for all base columns and built-in extensions, as well as for custom extension parameters
-- Uses Polars expressions to support second-stage aggregations like z-scores out of the box with one call to summon
+- Uses Polars expressions to support second-stage aggregations like z-scores with one call to summon
+- Intended support for larger-than-memory datasets (once I/Polars get it working)

 ## summon